Mikey Freedom Hart

 Mikey Freedom Hart is an American singer-songwriter, multi-instrumentalist, and record producer.
-He has worked with Bleachers, Taylor Swift, Empress Of, Dev Hynes a.k.a.
-Blood Orange, ASAP Rocky, Lana Del Rey, Tei Shi, and The Chicks.
+He has worked with Bleachers, Taylor Swift, Empress Of, Blood Orange, ASAP Rocky, Lana Del Rey, Tei Shi, and the Chicks.
 He has received three Grammy Award nominations, winning twice.

 A classically trained pianist, Hart has performed and recorded with various musical instruments.
 He now currently plays live for Bleachers and Blood Orange.

 Life and career

 Hart was born and raised in Lake Charles, Louisiana where he attended Barbe High School followed by McNeese State University.
 He started learning piano classically at age three, grew up performing and singing in church.
 He then moved to New York City at the age of 16.

 In 2018, Hart co-wrote the Dev Hynes song "Hope" featuring Puff Daddy and Tei Shi in the Negro Swan album.
 He has played and added additional production to Santigold's single "Banshee".
 He co-produced and co-wrote the Portugal.
 The Man's song "Easy Tiger".
 In 2020, he played and recorded DX7, electric guitar, nylon guitar, Rhodes, and celesta on Taylor Swift's song "Gold Rush".
 He can be heard playing a number of instruments and adding his sound to Swift's albums Lover, Folklore, Evermore, Fearless (Taylor's Version), Red (Taylor's Version), Midnights, Speak Now (Taylor's Version), 1989 (Taylor's Version), and The Tortured Poets Department.

 He played piano on Lana Del Rey's albums Norman Fucking Rockwell! and Chemtrails over the Country Club.
 Hart has also worked with several other artists including Empress Of, ASAP Rocky, The Chicks, and Emily Lind.
 He was a producer on the Jon Batiste's single "Freedom" and album We Are for which he was nominated for Grammy Awards in 2021.